kevindamm/cf-nota/README.md

-# cf-nota
+# cf-nota: Voice Memos with Transcriptions using Cloudflare Workers and Nuxt.js

-Voice Notes with Transcriptions as a Service built on Cloudflare
+Very early work in progress, scratching an itch and perhaps as a gift.